trivechain/trivechain-core/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Trivechain Core project (and related projects such as libsecp256k1), and is not to be confused with overall Trivechain Network Protocol consensus changes.
+The following applies to code changes to the Trivechain project (and related projects such as libsecp256k1), and is not to be confused with overall Dash Network Protocol consensus changes.

-Whether a pull request is merged into Trivechain Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into Trivechain rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general